therealOri/Leveler-Bot/README.md

 python leveler.py
 ```
 __ __
-Databse Viewer - You can download it [Here](https://sqlitebrowser.org/).
+Database Viewer - You can download it [Here](https://sqlitebrowser.org/).

 <br />